nicc777/learning-kubernetes-basics/README.md

 Open the file `app-src/tests/test_force_fail.py` again and place the comment where it was previously.
 Commit and push to your origin and re-run the `coolapp-coverage` job, which should now pass.

-## 3.3 Testing for Code Coverage in the Pipeline

-TODO

 # 4. Scenario Discussion

-TODO

 In each scenario we will map our progress against the Cloud-Native Trail Map and against the Cloud-Native Principles.